-- Business and service group intranet pages - Team sites: Document and information sharing sites with established standard filing structures for each contract - Knowledge Hubs: Web pages that provide information about, and access to, support services, forums and guides to other quality material - System tools, including: - Better Way Database: Improvements will be registered and managed via this database. - Vensafe (Ventia Event and Action Management System): Details of inspections, audits, change activities, actions and non-conformances will be entered in this system. - GIS Based SAP Work Order and Asset Management Tools (Asset Vision): Our comprehensive SAP solution covers Finance, Procurement, Asset Management and Work Order Management and is accessed through modern, ArcGIS based Web Apps.
+- Business and service group intranet pages - Team sites: Document and information sharing sites with established standard filing structures for each contract - Knowledge Hubs: Web pages that provide information about, and access to, support services, forums and guides to other quality material - System tools, including: - Promapp: Our role-based process visualisation tool, allowing our team to easily visualise all their responsibilities and activities, providing tailored views of all plans, procedures, systems and other relevant requirements. - Better Way Database: Improvements will be registered and managed via this database. - Vensafe (Ventia Event and Action Management System): Details of inspections, audits, change activities, actions and non-conformances will be entered in this system.
+BEAMS also provide modules to facilitate management of associated corrective actions. - GIS Based SAP Work Order and Asset Management Tools (Asset Vision): Our comprehensive SAP solution covers Finance, Procurement, Asset Management and Work Order Management and is accessed through modern, ArcGIS based Web Apps.
 This allows all environmental data to become part of our standard work creation, planning and execution processes, with key environmental processes supported with high levels of automation and smart data capture.